Honduras: Diving off the Coast of Guanaja

 When you dive your buoyancy always changes depending on your BC or BCD (Buoyancy Compensator Device).
-A BC is like a life jacket but with a multi-functioning system of hoses, add-ons and accessories to keep you balanced.
+A BC is like a life jacket but with a multi-functioning system of hoses, add-ons, and accessories to keep you balanced.

 Living like Robinson Crusoe

 The definition of a World Heritage site includes “a masterpiece of human creative genius.”
 Dunbar Rock is not considered a World Heritage site but it should be.
-You’ll catch sight of the whitewashed Greek-like villa built on a soaring boulder facade long before you dock.
+You’ll catch sight of the whitewashed Greek-style villa built on a soaring boulder facade long before you dock.

-The rocky outpost was once used as a mooring for the notorious English pirate Blackbeard and local legend has it that buried treasure still exists.
-15 years ago, when the owner of the island was constructing the villa, he discovered a hidden cave along with several pieces of pre-Columbian era pottery and ceramic vessels.
+Fifteen years ago, when the owner of the island was constructing the villa, he discovered a hidden cave along with several pieces of pre-Columbian era pottery and ceramic vessels.

-My Scuba Buddy Tina removes the salt and sand at Graham’s PlaceWith a modern diving boat to enjoy on day two, rather than take to the water again, I decide to suntan on the surface.
+My Scuba Buddy Tina removed the salt and sand at Graham’s Place With a modern diving boat to enjoy on day two, rather than take to the water again, I decide to suntan on the surface.

-My third and final day here lends just enough time to discover two more top-rated destinations; Graham’s Place and G&G’s Clearwater Paradise.
+My third and final day here lent just enough time to discover two more top-rated destinations; Graham’s Place and G&G’s Clearwater Paradise.
 The first is a quirky and simple cabana retreat owned by salty character Graham Thompson who collects debris washed up on his shores and turns it into recycled art.

 Multi-colored satellite dishes turned upside down create shaded umbrellas for picnic tables while a series of round fish-imprinted cement discs provide a sidewalk from room to room.
-Kite surfing, kayaking and the Tiki bars are popular with families and big parties.
+Kite surfing, kayaking, and the Tiki bars are popular with families and big parties.

 Leave the kiddies behind as the cozy rooms and exotic dishes that Ginger prepares with ingredients fresh from her garden are the perfect combination to celebrate an anniversary or honeymoon.

-For more information
+For more information about Guanaja Honduras

-Honduras Guide: http://hondurastips.hn/
+Honduras Guide: http://hondurastips.hn

 La Giralda: http://www.bayislandhotel.com/